huymannhhuy17800/Java/README.md

 ﻿# Welcome to HuyNM aka Comanment respository
-This respository contains a simple Java application used to demonstrate the CI - Continuous Integration process, a part of Introduction to Software Engineering course at FPT University, HCMC Campus
+This respository contains a simple Java application used to demonstrate the CI - Continuous Integration process, a part of Introduction to Software Engineering courseat FPT University, HCMC Campus.
+Best dtcl

 ## You will find this repository:
 * Java desktop lab full code.
+* C# projects.
 * .gitignore.
 * Markdown file: this file itself.